akhs722/DeltaXAssignment/README.md

 The Application includes three layers

-1) DataAccessLayer using enitiy framework core v 2.1
+1) DataAccessLayer using enitiy framework core v 2.1.
-2) ServiceLayer using Asp.Net Core Web Api
+2) ServiceLayer using Asp.Net Core Web Api.
-3) PresentationLayer using Angular6
+3) PresentationLayer using Angular6.
-4) DataBase Used Microsoft SQL Server
+4) DataBase Used is Microsoft SQL Server Express.
 5) Software Tool used is Visual Studio 2017 and Microsoft SQL Server Management Studio 18

-6) Database Microsft SQL Server Express
+NOTE:

-At first you need to Execute the Ms-Sql scripts provided.
+At first you need to Execute the Ms-Sql scripts provided in the repository.

-In the Repository
+What's within the Repository->

 1) "src" folder of the angular.
-NOTE: I have not included the "node_modules"
+NOTE: I have not included the "node_modules" and other files.

 2) Database Scripts